Monday9am - 5pmTuesday9am - 5pmWednesday9am - 5pmThursday9am - 5pmFriday9am - 5pmSaturday10am - 4pmSunday10am - 4pm

 The Sir George Grey Special Collections are named after the 19th century Governor of New Zealand whose significant gift forms the basis of the collection.

 Visitors will find maps, manuscripts, music, photographs, ephemera and valuable rare books.
 It is a valuable resource for academics, students and researchers of New Zealand history and biography.
-Much of the collection can be viewed online.
+Much of the heritage collections can be viewed online.

 Lithograph of Auckland presented to George Grey in 1863 by the artist, British soldier Frederick Stack.